SK-Adapter: Skeleton-Based Structural Control for Native 3D Generation: Experiments

 \subsubsection{Animation.}

 Our skeleton-conditioned generated 3D assets can be seamlessly integrated into standard animation pipelines.
 Our approach outputs static 3D assets that can be rigged and driven by skeletal motions.
 Specifically, we use the off-the-shelf skinning model from Anymate\cite{deng2025anymatedatasetbaselineslearning} to compute skinning weights using the input skeleton and our generated 3D assets.
-Given the skinning weights, we apply Linear Blend Skinning (LBS) to deform the asset according to the input skeleton sequences\footnote{See the supplementary material for animation demos.}.
+Given the skinning weights, we apply Linear Blend Skinning (LBS) to deform the asset according to the input skeleton sequences.